danmons/mame_raspberrypi_cross_compile/README.md

   * `10` or `buster` , with gcc 8 and glibc 2.28 (currently not working, as MAME requires gcc 10.3 minimum)
   * `11` or `bullseye` , with gcc 10 and glibc 2.31
   * `12` or `bookworm` , with gcc 12 and glibc 2.36
 * `-a` : the architecture to target.
-Must be noe of:
+Must be one of:
   * `arm`, `armhf` or `arm32` -  32bit ARM with hardfloa (older ARM processors without hardware floating point are not supported)
   * `arm64` or `aarch64` - 64bit ARM